Sujan2023-AI/ESG_Analytical_Platform/README.md

 Explore the ESG knowledge graph, view the loaded repository, and run sample SPARQL queries from the SPARQL tab.

+There are few queries whioch have been al;ready executed which  shows the foillowing model semantics:

+1) 	Path-Based Query: Retrieves ESG data explicitly following the direct hierarchical paths between metrics, categories, and pillars.

+2)  Rule-Based Query: Extracts ESG metrics indirectly using inferred relationships between metrics and calculation models in the ontology.

+3)  Constraint-Based Query: Filters ESG observations based on specified numeric thresholds to ensure data quality and relevance.

+4)  Ontology-Based Query: Leverages ontology-defined semantic classes and relationships directly to query ESG data.

 # View Jupyter Notebooks

 ## Navigate to the "notebooks" folder-